 Construction Video FAQs

-Do you specialise in filming on live construction sites?
+Do you film on active construction sites?

-How do you manage safety requirements on site?
+How do you handle safety on site?

 Do you travel to regional construction projects?

-How far in advance should we book a construction video shoot?
+How far in advance should we book?

 Ryan Spanger is the founder and managing director of Dream Engine, a Melbourne-based video production company established in 2002.
 With more than two decades of experience, Ryan has helped leading Australian businesses, government departments, and non-profits communicate their message with clarity and impact through video.
 He’s known for his strategic approach, reliable process, and commitment to producing videos that deliver measurable results.